-These fixed expenses including items such as the mortgage, car payments, children's school, taxes, utilities are what an employee bases her requirements around.
+These fixed expenses, including items such as mortgage, car payments, children's school, taxes, and utilities, are what an employee bases her requirements around.
 The requirement may have no relationship to what the market rate is.

 Unless a job searcher is desperate for any employment, he will not accept a position that doesn't cover his expenses.
 If he does accept your position for less than his realistic salary requirements, you can count on the fact that he will continue job searching—secretly.
 If his salary requirements were unrealistic, he'll keep searching as well, but he won't find anything.
 If your pay is at the market rate, he'll learn that is the case.

 Asking Applicants to Disclose Salary Requirements

 This is why employers ask applicants to provide their salary requirements at the time of their job application.
 If salary requirements are too far apart, it's a waste of time to conduct interviews with a candidate who will never accept the job.